-The DOCSIS IP Protocol parameter MUST be set to the same meaning as Protocol.
+The DOCSIS IP Protocol parameter MUST be set to the Protocol ID value specified in the Classifier object if the value is non-zero, and omitted otherwise.

 The DOCSIS IP Source Address parameter MUST be set to the same address as that in the Classifier object, so long as a non-zero value is provided.
 If the address specified in the Classifier object is zero, this parameter MUST be omitted.